tursodatabase/libsql/src/in-operator.md

 The following procedure computes the same answer as the simple full-scan algorithm, though it does so with less work in the common case.
 This is the algorithm that is implemented in SQLite.
 The steps must occur in the order specified.
-Except for the INDEX_NOOP optimization of step 1, none of the steps can be skipped.
+Steps 1 and 3 are optional.
+All other steps are required for correctness.

   1. If the RHS is a constant list of length 1 or 2, then rewrite the IN operator as a simple expression.
 Implement